Deeplite/neutrino/docs/deeper.rst

 Customize Optimizer
 ===================

-It is important that the optimizer used to train the model is the same as the one we will used internally.
+It is important that the optimizer used to train the model is the same as the one we will use internally.
 There are two ways to bring your optimizer into the engine:

 1. A ``dict`` format enables an optimizer directly importable from the framework library.
 The ``dict`` needs to have a